Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 After a brief hiatus, the Barclay Arrival Plus Card is back!
 Barclay removed the card from their line-up a few months ago – probably to give the Barclay Arrival Premier Card more attention.
 I know some folks weren’t happy with the higher annual fee on the Barclay Arrival Premier card, so the fact that the Barclay Arrival Plus is once again available will be welcome news.

-Barclay Arrival Plus vs. Arrival Premier: Sign-up Bonus
+Barclay Arrival Plus vs. Arrival Premier: Sign-up bonus

 The primary difference between the Arrival Plus vs. Arrival Premier is the sign-up bonus.
 The Arrival Plus card offers 60,000 bonus miles after spending $5,000 on purchases.
 The Arrival Premier, on the other hand, has no sign-up bonus…

-Barclay Arrival Plus vs. Arrival Premier: Earning Miles
+Barclay Arrival Plus vs. Arrival Premier: Earning miles

 While the Barclay Arrival Premier has no sign-up bonus, it does offer a lucrative spending bonus every year.
 Cardholders earn 2x miles per $1 spent on everything – just like the Arrival Plus card.
 In addition, Arrival Premier cardholders also earn up to 25,000 bonus miles for doing the following: